Cash App Stocks Rating: Cash App Investing Rating

 Cash App Investment Rating

-Every brokerage account at Cash App must be an individual taxable account.
-There are no other tax structures available.
+All Cash App investment accounts are individual taxable accounts.
+There are no other types of tax accounts.

 Cash App Stock Trading Review